 You thought the day was boring, the “drama” was dull, too…

 Katie and Sydney were getting a lot of screen time, so you know they were going to go home soon.
 During their screen time, they were either very emotional or nervous.
 Katie goes to talk to Colton to talk about her vulnerability issues.
-She tells him that it’s hard for her to show emotions because she doesn’t want it taken away.
+She tells him that it’s hard for her to show emotions because she doesn’t want them taken away.

 Similar to that, she tells him that she doesn’t want him to think isn’t trying or that she’s pulling back.
 He’s very understanding and reassuring to her and tells her that he knows she’s trying.
 Later in her ITM, she says that she can see herself bringing home Colton to her family.
 But the way she said it seemed like she was answering a question.
-It was definitely a producer fed line and she didn’t mean it.
+It was definitely a producer-fed line and she didn’t mean it.

 Then along came Sydney.
 I was really rooting for her but then when she saw Demi and Hannah B. being lighthearted with Colton and laughing, she said it seemed like some of them weren’t ready for marriage.
 It always bothered me when contestants do this because you don’t have to be serious 24/7 in order to be ready for marriage – lighten up and have some fun on television.